Professor Sashin Ahuja

 My practice (NHS and privately) and the procedures are as outlined above.
-On average I usually perform about 10 spinal injections a week, 10 spinal decompressions (including micro discectomies) a month, 5 spinal stabilisations a month, 4 paediatric deformity corrections a month.
+On average I usually perform about 10 spinal injections a week, 10 spinal decompressions (including micro discectomies) a month, five spinal stabilisations a month, four paediatric deformity corrections a month.

 I'm the back pain pathway lead for the Cardiff and Vale University Health Board and also act as Speciality Advisor for Spinal Interventions for NICE.

-Some of the principal treatments carried out by Mr Sashin Ahuja at Spire include:
+Some of the principal treatments carried out by Professor Sashin Ahuja at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Cardiff Hospital.